Ford Sierra: Powertrain Options

 The well known Cosworth model was powered by a turbocharged 16-valve 4-cylinder engine known as the 'YB' which was based on the Ford Pinto block.
-The Ford Sierra RS Cosworth was introduced in 1986 as a three-door hatchback, with a 2-litre DOHC turbo engine producing 204 PS and a top speed of 150 mph - a speed normally found only in sports cars from prestige brands like Ferrari and Porsche, at much higher prices as well as with less practicality.
-At the time Ford wanted to compete in Group A touring cars and therefore eligible to produce a limited run of 10% of the initial production, therefore this would be 500 cars.
+The Ford Sierra RS Cosworth was introduced in 1986 as a three-door hatchback, with a 2-litre DOHC turbo engine producing 204 PS and a top speed of 150 m.p.h. – a speed normally found only in sports cars from prestige brands like Ferrari and Porsche, at much higher prices as well as with less practicality.
+At the time Ford wanted to compete in Group-A touring cars and therefore eligible to produce a limited run of 10% of the initial production, therefore this would be 500 cars.
 This was known as an 'evolution' model.
 Ford employed Tickford to help with the development.
-The Sierra RS500 as it was known sported a small additional rear spoiler, and larger front chin spoiler, extra cooling ducts for the engine, brakes and intercooler.
+The Sierra RS500 as it was known sported a small additional rear spoiler, and larger front chin spoiler, extra cooling ducts for the engine, brakes, and intercooler.
 The placement of the additional cooling ducts is where the foglights seen on the previous Sierra RS Cosworth had an option to remove and refit the aforementioned foglights.
 A larger turbocharger and intercooler was fitted along with an extra set of injectors, so instead of the standard four injectors it was built with eight, although in road trim these extra injectors did not function.
 These modifications produced 227 PS in road trim and around 550 hp in race trim.
 They were very successful in motorsport and are highly tunable road cars with a very large following.

 In 1987, Ford introduced a four-door saloon (marketed in the UK as the Sierra Sapphire), which was sold alongside the hatchback and estate until the Sierra was replaced by the Mondeo in early 1993.
 The last Sierra rolled off the production line in December 1992.

-The Sierra Cosworth line-up switched to a saloon bodystyle with a four-door arrangement in January 1988, aptly named the 'Sapphire', again with rear-wheel drive, before the four-wheel drive version replaced it two years later.
-The Sierra Sapphire RS Cosworth was based on the second generation variant of the Sierra model, having a different front and rear fascia compared to the first generation Sierra.
+The Sierra Cosworth line-up switched to a saloon body style with a four-door arrangement in January 1988, aptly named the 'Sapphire', again with rear-wheel drive, before the four-wheel-drive version replaced it two years later.
+The Sierra Sapphire RS Cosworth was based on the second-generation variant of the Sierra model, having a different front and rear fascia compared to the first-generation Sierra.
 The same turbocharged 2-litre Cosworth YB engine found itself present in the Sapphire RS Cosworth as found with the three-door Sierra.